Hopf algebra structure of generalized quasi-symmetric functions in partially commutative variables: Coloured quasi-symmetric functions

-In particular, flowers are primitive elements of the coproduct.
+In particular, elements of the dual basis indexed by single-word sentences are primitive elements of the coproduct.

-The product in $(\mathrm{NSym}_n)^{gr}$ can be defined directly by dualization of the pruning coproduct of bunches.
-Equivalently, it can be described in terms of the original grafting product of trees and the dual to the injection map $\mathrm{NSym}_n \hookrightarrow \Bbbk T_n$.
-It is therefore restriction of the grafting product from ROC-trees to bunches, i.e. we can graft flowers at the root of a bunch or on the top of another flower, with the restriction that two flowers cannot be grafted on the same top.
+The product in $(\mathrm{NSym}_A)^{gr}$ can be defined directly by dualization of the pruning coproduct of tall trees described in the basis of complete functions by formula~\eqref{eq:Delta-HI}.
+Equivalently, it can be described in terms of the original grafting product of trees and the dual to the injection map $\mathrm{NSym}_A \hookrightarrow \Bbbk T_{A}$.
+It is therefore restriction of the grafting product from ROC-trees to tall trees, i.e. we can graft planted tall trees at the root or on the top of another such tree, with the restriction that two trees cannot be grafted on the same top.